Back

 World News

-Hunan Fireworks Plant Explosion Kills at Least 26, Injures 61
+Fireworks Factory Explosion in Hunan, China Kills 26, Injures 61

 View source

-The explosion occurred at approximately 4:40 pm local time (0840 GMT) at the Huasheng Fireworks Manufacturing and Display Company.
-The plant is located in Liuyang, a county-level city under the administration of Changsha, the provincial capital.
+The explosion occurred at approximately 4:40 pm local time (08:40 GMT) on Monday at the Huasheng Fireworks Manufacturing and Display Company in Liuyang, a city under the administration of Changsha, Hunan's capital.

 Background